- Photos & Map

 The small climbing area "Salwald" is located high above the hamlet of the same name.
-4 steep routes around 15m high on grooves and holes are waiting to be discovered.
+4 steep routes about 15m high on grooves and holes are waiting to be discovered.

 Skylla 7b